Business & LLC Formation | Franklin County

 Business & LLC Formation in Franklin County

 Franklin County is the commercial and governmental heart of Ohio.
 Columbus — the state capital and Ohio's largest city — anchors a county that also includes Dublin, Westerville, Hilliard, Gahanna, Grove City, Reynoldsburg, and Worthington.
 The county's diverse economy spans technology, healthcare, finance, higher education, professional services, manufacturing, retail, and hospitality.
 Jwayyed Law LLC is a Columbus-based firm, and business formation in Franklin County is a central part of our practice.
-We help entrepreneurs and business owners throughout the county form LLCs, corporations, and other business entities correctly under current Ohio law.
+We help entrepreneurs and business owners throughout the county form LLCs, corporations, and other business entities correctly under current Ohio law — ORC Chapter 1706 for LLCs and ORC Chapter 1701 for corporations.
+Call (614) 285-5482 to discuss your formation needs.

 As a Columbus-based law firm, Jwayyed Law LLC serves Franklin County business clients with local knowledge and statewide capability.
-Ohio business formation is handled through the Ohio Secretary of State and our services are available to clients across Ohio.
-Contact us at our contact page or call (614) 285-5482 to discuss your business formation needs.
+Contact us at (614) 285-5482 or schedule a consultation online to discuss your business formation needs.
 Learn more about our business law services for Ohio entrepreneurs and business owners.

 Frequently Asked Questions